Veterans Health Administration (VHA) Purchased Long Term Services and Support (PLTSS) Department of Veterans Affairs (VA)

 The PLTSS Program is organizationally aligned under the VHA Geriatrics and Extended Care (GEC) Office that strives to empower Veterans and the Nation to rise above the challenges of aging, disability or serious illness.
 The mission of GEC is to honor Veterans’ preferences of health, independence, and well-being by advancing expertise, programs, and partnerships.
 GEC programs are for Veterans of all ages, including older, frail, chronically ill patients, their families and their caregivers.
 Further, because the course of chronic illness varies and health care needs of chronically ill patients change, it is possible that services of one, some, or all GEC long term services and support will be required over time.

-Agency Accountable Official: Mr. Edward J. Murray, Interim Assistant Secretary for Management and Interim Chief Financial Officer
+Agency Accountable Official: Mr. Edward J. Murray, Acting Assistant Secretary for Management and Acting Chief Financial Officer

 Program Accountable Official: Richard M. Allman, MD, Chief Consultant for Geriatrics and Extended Care

 Current Measure: Currently, 65 percent of PLTSS contracts fully comply with Federal Acquisition Regulations (FAR).

 Description: By September 30, 2017, increase number of FAR compliant contracts for PLTSS’s Community Nursing Home and Inpatient Hospice care to 85 percent.
 This increase directly correlates with the decrease of non-contract authorizations and the transition to FAR based contracts will remediate the errors identified.
 Compliance with these purchasing authorities reduces contracting errors which previously led to improper payment classifications.
 The increase to FAR compliant contracts will ultimately impact the amount of improper payments.